c4tch/Salesforce-Apex-Test-Framework/README.md

 }
 ```

-#### c_TestFactory_zzz_SampleUnitTest
-An example test class with pseudo code.

-#### c_OrgSettings (and custom meta data c__TestSetUp__mtd) - Optional Dependency
-The framework introduces a common OrgSettings class where lookups to configuration type data can be made from one place.
-- A look up for ProfileId's is provided for example.
-Results are cached for the length of the transaction.
-- A "Use Large Data Set In Test" flag.
-Using a custom metadata object c__TestSetUp__mtd unit tests can check to decide when to use large data volumes in tests or not.

-I would encourage this approach to be tailored / refactored to suit the destination org, but not to remove it.
-Managing common org settings and set up from a global class allows excellent chances for DRY code that minimises the excess Apex tends to generate.

-This is technically an optional class.
-If you choose to remove it, then it affects the SampleUnitTest where we check the BULKIFY_TESTS() option, and the \_Users class where i use the ProfileID lookup method:.

 ## Create your own 'maker' classes
 Creating an object and allowing it to be populated by your own values in a unit test is ridiculously easy.
 The two example classes included in this project for *Users* and *SalesCloud*.
 The walkthrough of the samples above explains how these are built.